Affine Disjunctive Invariant Generation with Farkas' Lemma: Introduction

-An important criterion on the quality of invariants is the accuracy against the exact set of reachable program states.
-Invariants that have too much accuracy loss (i.e., including too many program states that actually are not reachable) may be not precise enough to verify a target program property, while invariants with better accuracy can verify more program properties.
-Thus, ensuring the accuracy of the generated invariants is an important subject in invariant generation.
 In this work, we consider the automated generation of disjunctive invariants, i.e., invariants that are in the form of a disjunction of assertions.
-Compared with conjunctive invariants, disjunctive invariants are capable of capturing disjunctive features such as multiple phases and mode transitions in while loops, and thus can be substantially more accurate than conjunctive ones.
+Compared with conjunctive invariants, disjunctive invariants capture disjunctive features such as multiple phases and mode transitions in loops.
+Although extensive research has been conducted on conjunctive invariant generation, verification of programs with complex disjunctive loops still demands a more precise and scalable approach, rather than merely generating conjunctive invariants at the loop entry point to summarize the entire loop.

-We consider the automated generation of numerical invariants (i.e., invariants over the numerical values of program variables).
-Numerical invariants are an important subclass of invariants that is closely related to numerical program failures such as array out-of-bound and division by zero.

-We focus on affine disjunctive invariants over affine while loops.
-An affine while loop is a while loop in which every conditional branch and loop guard is specified by affine inequalities, and every assignment statement is in the form of an affine expression that specifies an affine update on the current program state.
-Moreover, we consider the method of constraint solving that usually leads to accurate invariants.
-A typical constraint-solving method is via Farkas' Lemma~\cite{DBLP:conf/cav/ColonSS03,DBLP:conf/sas/SankaranarayananSM04,DBLP:conf/cav/JiFFC22,oopsla22/scalable}. that provides a complete characterization for affine inequalities.
-However, as Farkas' Lemma only concerns conjunction of affine inequalities, its application is limited to conjunctive affine invariant generation.
-The question on how to apply Farkas' Lemma to disjunctive affine invariant generation remains to be a challenge.